px39n/Awesome-Self-Supervised-Learning-for-Remote-Sensing/README.md

 # Background
  SSL in Computer Vision (CV):
-- Supervised learning requires expensive manual labeling and is susceptible to errors and attacks.
+- Supervised learning requires **expensive manual labeling** and is susceptible to errors and attacks.
-- Deep neural networks rely heavily on the size and quality of training data, limiting their applicability in real-world scenarios.
+- Deep neural networks rely heavily on the size and **quality** of training data, limiting their applicability in real-world scenarios.
 - SSL is a promising alternative that is data efficient and enhances generalization capabilities.
-- PTMs, GANs, autoencoders, Deep Infomax, and contrastive coding are state-of-the-art models that follow this paradigm.

 SSL in Remote Sensing (RS):
-- Machine/deep learning requires a large amount of training data, which is available in open-access Earth observation.
+- Machine/deep learning requires a **large amount** of training data, which is available in open-access Earth observation.
-- Annotating such data is time-consuming and frequently updated, making it difficult to generate perfect labels.
+- Annotating such data is **time-consuming** and frequently updated, making it difficult to generate perfect labels.
-- Pre-training models in transfer learning have become popular for downstream tasks with insufficient labels.
+- Pre-training models in transfer learning have become popular for downstream tasks with **insufficient labels**.
 - SSL bridges the gap between a lack of quality labels and increasing amounts of remote sensing data by utilizing unlabeled data to learn valuable information.

 ## Literature Review